-The information contained in this Course is only for the delegate's own private studies; recording, taping, photographing and filming are strictly prohibited without the consent from the presenters or The Profectional Company Limited.
-The documentation provided in this Course is protected by copyright law, all rights reserved by the authors, artists, presenters and The Profectional Company Limited.
-NO part of the Course Materials may be reproduced, stored in a retrieval system, translated or transmitted in any form or by any means now or hereafter known, electronic or mechanical, without the consent from the authors, artists, presenters or The Profectional Company Limited.
+The information contained in this course is only for the delegate's own private studies; recording, taping, photographing and filming are strictly prohibited without the consent from the presenters, The Profectional Company Limited or Kornerstone Limited.
+The documentation provided in this course is a compilation of contents provided by the presenters, with a permission and licence to The Profectional Company Limited and Kornerstone Limited to reproduce and distribute to the delegates.
+The Profectional Company and Kornerstone Limited are not responsible for the legality, reliability, appropriateness, copyright and originality of the materials provided.
+This course materials is protected by copyright law, all rights reserved by the presenters, authors, artists, any other content providers, The Profectional Company Limited and Kornerstone Limited.
+NO part of the course materials may be reproduced, stored in a retrieval system, translated or transmitted in any form or by any means now or hereafter known, electronic or mechanical, without the consent from the presenters, The Profectional Company Limited and Kornerstone Limited.